 Mmm, dark chocolate mouse.
 It is definitely delicious and most definitely gourmet.
 But, did you know that you can enjoy a fancy, rich and luscious chocolate mousse worthy of a five-star restaurant in the comfort of your own home?

-Today, I’m going to share my luxurious dark chocolate mousse recipe that will send your taste buds straight to heaven.
+Today, I share my luxurious dark chocolate mousse recipe that will send your taste buds straight to heaven.

 What is chocolate mousse exactly?

 Chocolate mousse is a light and airy chilled dessert containing whipped cream and egg whites for volume and flavored with my most favorite thing in the world — chocolate.
 I am a chocoholic.
-I must confess that I eat chocolate every single day, so please know that the chocolate bar (ha! get it?) is set pretty high in my soul.
+I must confess that I eat chocolate every single day, so please know that the chocolate bar is set pretty high in my soul (ha! get it?).
 Please believe me when I say this French dark chocolate mousse recipe is GOOD.
 It will leave you longing for more.
 I’m excited!
 Are you?
 Let’s get started!

 Selecting chocolate is the first step.
 The flavor of the mousse depends solely on the chocolate you use.
 Select a dark chocolate.
 You can use either fancy dark chocolate bars or dark chocolate chips.
 I always have a few bars of 72% in my pantry, so this is what I’ll use today.
 You’ll need 6 ounces of chopped dark chocolate.
 If you’re using the chocolate chips, no need to chop them smaller, they’re fine the way they are.

 Throw the chocolate, butter and some instant espresso powder in a bowl and place it over a saucepan with about an inch of simmering water.
 Whisk this chocolatey buttery goodness together until its smooth and add the egg yolks.
 It should look like this.